 As one of the most popular eSports, Dota 2 (Defense of the Ancients 2) gets its fair share of sports bettors looking for Dota 2 odds.
 Dota 2 is an online multiplayer battle arena game that is free to play on Steam, bringing in millions of players each day.
 Essentially, the playing field is even for all players, and the game is accessible to anyone who has a computer.

 Dota2 is the esports with the highest prize pool of them all and it's growing community is always looking for more games to watch and play on.
-This week we look to a variety of Dota2 competitions, including the Epic Prime League, Hephaestus Cup and Isolation Cup.
-The odds were last updated on May 6, 2020:
+This week we look to a variety of Dota2 competitions, including the ESL One Germany.
+The odds were last updated on October 27, 2020:

 |Team 1||Team 2.|